Best of Central Asia Tour

 Today we need to get up very early in the morning to catch the flight to the Tajik capital Dushanbe (8:00 AM – 9:00 AM).

-Originally, Dushanbe was a small village centered on a market which took place every Monday.
+Originally, Dushanbe was a small village centered on a market that took place every Monday.
 The Persian word Dushanbe means “Monday”, so this is how the city got its name.
 It was during the Soviet Union that Dushanbe became the industrial center of Tajikistan and the capital city it is today.

-Overnight in hotel Atlas 4* or similar
+Overnight in Hotel Rumi 4* or similar

 Isakanderkul Tajikistan

 Today we will drive to Iskander Kul, a mountain lake named after Alexander the Great.
 Triangular in shape, it is considered one of the most exquisitely beautiful lakes in all the former Soviet Union nations, It is nestled in the Fann Mountains at an altitude of 2,200m.
-The route is a delightful one, through rugged mountains scenery.
-On the shore of the lake we will have lunch, then take a short hike to a nearby waterfall.
-It is then a four-hour drive on to reach the town of Penjikent, where we arrive just in time for dinner and will stay for overnight in a hotel.
+The route is a delightful one, through rugged mountain scenery.
+On the shore of the lake, we will have lunch, then take a short hike to a nearby waterfall.
+It is then a four-hour drive to reach the town of Penjikent, where we arrive just in time for dinner and will stay overnight in a hotel.

 Overnight in Hotel Umarion 3* or similar